cx-shay-shimonov/KeyboardGuard--Sticky-Language-Keyboard/README.md

    ./KeyboardGuard --help             # Show all options
    ```

-**✅ Benefits**: No compilation needed, includes all dependencies, ready to use immediately.
+**✅ Benefits**: No compilation needed, includes all dependencies, automatically handles macOS security warnings, ready to use immediately.

 ### Option B: Compile from Source 🔨